-Immunization Requirements for Grades K-8
+Immunization Requirements for Grades TK-8

-Each student enrolling for the first time in the district school, preschool, or child care and development program, shall present an immunization record from any authorized private or public health care provider certifying that he/she has received immunization in accordance with State law.
+Each student enrolling for the first time in the district school, preschool, or child care and development program, shall present an immunization record from any authorized private or public health care provider certifying that he/she has received immunization in accordance with state law.
 Students shall be excluded from school or exempted from immunization requirements only as allowed by law.

-New Regulations (starting July 1, 2019) Frequently Asked Questions
+New Regulations (starting July 1, 2019) Frequently Asked Questions (FAQs)

 7th Grade Varicella and Tdap:

 All students entering, advancing or transferring into 7th grade for the 2023-24 school year and beyond will need proof of an adolescent whooping cough booster immunization (called “Tdap”) and two doses of Varicella for school entry.

 This school immunization law affects all students in public and private schools.
 If your child has a Permanent Medical Exemption, 7th grade is the next grade span, a new Permanent Medical Exemption will be needed for 7th grade through 12th grade, see below 'Medical Exemptions' (CAIR-ME).